igolovic/session-time/README.md

 Ivan Golović, 13 Nov 2019, MIT license

-This application consists of Windows service that logs Windows session events and WPF application that parses resulting log to display session durations and locked/unlocked periods within sessions for selected user.
+This application consists of Windows service that records Windows session events and WPF application that parses resulting data to display session durations and locked/unlocked periods within sessions for selected user.

 INTRODUCTION

-This article describes one possible approach to logging session events on Windows operating system.
+This article describes one possible approach to recording session events on Windows operating system.
 It also parses event data to display session durations and locked/unlocked periods.
-Following session events are logged: logon, logoff, lock, unlock.
+Following session events are recorded: logon, logoff, lock, unlock.
-Source code might be useful to developers who need working source code to help them with their own Windows session logging solution.
+Source code might be useful to developers who need working source code to help them with their own Windows session time solution.
 Windows service and application might be useful if you want to monitor how much time you spend on computer or at which time you logged in and started working.
 Application consists of following parts:
--	SessionTimeMonitor - Windows service that logs events
+-	SessionTimeMonitor - Windows service that records events
 -	SessionTimeViewer - Windows application that displays parsed session durations and locked/unlocked periods within sessions
 -	SessionTimeSetupWix - Installer/uninstaller for Windows service and application